rlorigro/jungle_gym_cpp/README.md

 ### SnakeEnv

 Emulates the snake game with a NN-friendly observation space.
+Defining aspects of the Snake game:

+- Sparse rewards: chance of randomly encountering an apple is $\frac{1}{H*W}$
+- Procedurally generated: the

 #### Observation space:
 Fully observable with each position containing $c$ channels, i.e. a tensor